dvardoo/dvardoo.github.io/_posts/2020-08-28-capturing-handshakes-with-a-raspberry-pi.markdown

 	* Enable webconf with the slider.
 	* Reboot the pwnagotchi.

-5. I had to wait for the parts for assembly as I just had the Pi Zero initially and runned it headless for the first weeks.
+5. I had to wait for the parts to start assembly as I just had the Pi Zero initially and ran it headless for the first weeks.
 And these steps are just for looks and pretty self explanatory.
 * Connect the inky PHAT to the GPIO pins.
 * Assemble the case (which is harder than it looks if you are eager and careless).